 COVID-19 cases in Mongolia have also increased rapidly since the beginning of April 2021.
 Despite strict lockdown measures by the government, the virus has spread at an alarming rate throughout all 21 provinces.
 The death toll continues to rise and hospitals are overwhelmed.
 Many medical staff have contracted the virus making the situation even more critical.

 In addition, the stress of lockdown and isolation will be a trigger for many emotional issues within Mongolian families.
 Domestic violence and alcohol abuse have been problematic in Mongolia for many years and situations can escalate quickly.
-It is imperative our on-air and online support for families continues.
+Our on-air and online support for families must continue.

-Whilst, the team in Mongolia are working remotely from home studios and cannot meet listeners face to face, they have been incredibly creative in sourcing ways to maintain a constant connection with them.
-Even in the midst of lockdown, they are producing new live stream programs and inspirational shows.
-Each day, they broadcast health and safety messages, provide on-air counselling and family and relationship advice.
+Whilst, the team in Mongolia is working remotely from home studios and cannot meet listeners face-to-face, they have been incredibly creative in sourcing ways to maintain a constant connection with them.
+Even amid lockdown, they are producing new livestream programs and inspirational shows.
+Each day, they broadcast health and safety messages, and provide on-air counselling and family and relationship advice.